-Instead of spending time on the floor combing the carpet for minuscule fasteners, try keeping all your small parts in a bowl, bag, or some other similar receptacle.
+Instead of spending time on the floor combing the carpet for miniscule fasteners, try keeping all your small parts in a bowl, bag, or some other similar receptacle.
 This will keep them grouped together and off your floor, saving them from accidentally being scattered by a stray arm or leg.
 You can also use multiple containers so that you keep your assembly organized.

 4. Don’t Screw Parts Too Tight

 It’s good to tighten nuts and bolts so that every part is properly connected.
 However, there is such a thing as too tight.
-If you ever need to disassemble your bed – to paint, re-arrange, or move to a new home, keeping parts at an appropriate tightness will make it easier.
+If you ever need to disassemble your bed – to re-size, paint, re-arrange, or move to a new home, keeping parts at an appropriate tightness will make it easier.

 Fasten your bed frame parts tight enough that they won’t budge and you’ll be good to go.

 Extra Tip: Make Sure You Have the Right Headboard

 Not all bed frames and headboards get along.
 If you can’t wait to use that nice headboard for your new bed frame, make sure that it is compatible with the style of bracket found on your bed frame.

 Bed frames typically include either bolt-on or hook-on style brackets.
 If your frame and headboard don’t match, you can still order accessories to connect the two, but you’ll want to know that before you get ready to assemble your new frame.